Prospective Residents and Fellows

 Resident Eligibility and Selection

-USA Hospitals ensures that policies and procedures to assure the specific ACGME policies relating to duty hours are successfully implemented and monitored.
+USA Health ensures that policies and procedures to assure the specific ACGME policies relating to clinical and educational work hours are successfully implemented and monitored.
 These policies are summarized, but not limited to, the following:

 - Work no more than 80 hours per week (7 days) when averaged over 4 weeks